broadinstitute/GATK-For-Primates/README.md

 ## Configuring the JSON input file:

 The pipeline is optimized for user inputs to be as simple and limited as possible.
-Beyond the required files (_e.g._ reference and index files; FASTQ, BAM or uBAM files), all configuration and parameters are supplied in a single JSON input file.
+Beyond the required files (_i.e._ reference and index files; FASTQ, BAM or uBAM files), all configuration and parameters are supplied in a single JSON input file.

 ### Mandatory options